AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 ``case`` statement.
 An ``if`` statement is considered as being replaceable by a ``case`` statement if:

-*
-  it contains at least one ``elsif`` alternative;
+* it contains at least one ``elsif`` alternative;

-*
-  all the conditions are infix calls to some predefined relation operator, for all of them one operand is the reference to the same variable of some discrete type;
+* all the conditions are infix calls to some predefined relation operator, for all of them one operand is the reference to the same variable of some discrete type;

-*
-  for calls to relation operator another operand is some static expression;
+* for calls to relation operator another operand is some static expression;

-This rule has no parameters.

 .. rubric:: Example